Weighted cscK metrics on K\"ahler varieties: Introduction

-We make a more detailed comment on our proof here.
-For the $L^\infty$-estimate, we follow the method of Guo and Phong \cite{Guo_Phong_2022} utilizing auxiliary complex Monge--Amp\`ere equations (see also \cite{Guo-Phong-Tong2023}).
-We stress that Condition \ref{cond_A} is essentially used for the $L^\infty$-estimate in this approach.
-Then we provide an integral estimate for Laplacian adapting \cite[Thm~ 3.1]{Chen_Cheng_2021_1} and \cite[Thm.~4.1]{Deruelle_DiNezza_2022} and higher order estimates in the regular part following from Chen--Cheng's local estimates \cite[Prop.~6.1, arXiv version]{Chen_Cheng_2021_1}.
+For cscK and extremal metrics, the weight $v \equiv 1$ on $\frak{t}^\vee$ (hence $\log$-concave).
+In the smooth setup, existence results under the coercivity of the Mabuchi functional are obtained by \cite{Chen_Cheng_2021_2} and \cite{He_2019} for cscK and extremal metrics, respectively.
+Our Theorem~\ref{bigthm_existence_0}, in particular, extends their results to singular settings.
+We state a direct corollary for the case of cscK metrics, corresponding $v=1$ and $w = \frac{4 \pi n c_1(X) \cdot [\om]^{n-1}}{[\om]^n}$ in the following. \begin{bigcor} Let $X$ be a compact K\"ahler variety with log terminal singularities and let $T \subset \Aut_{\red}(X)$ be a maximal real torus.
+Assume that $\omega$ is a $T$-invariant K\"ahler metric and that $(X, \omega)$ satisfies Condition~\ref{cond_A}.
+If the Mabuchi functional $\M_{\omega}$ on $X$ is $T_\mathbb{C}$-coercive, then $X$ admits a singular cscK metric in $\{\om\}$ which also minimizes $\M_\om$.
+In particular, if $\Aut(X)$ is discrete, the coercivity of the Mabuchi functional implies the existence of singular cscK metrics in $\{\om\}$. \end{bigcor}

+The strategy for proving Theorem~\ref{bigthm_existence_0} is to establish uniform a priori estimates for the solutions to a family of {weighted} cscK equations on the resolution of singularities $\pi: Y \to X$.
+Denote by $E$ the exceptional set of $\pi$.
+Consider a family of perturbed K\"ahler metrics $\om_\vep := \pi^\ast \om + \vep \om_Y$ on the resolution for $\vep \in (0,1]$.
+Under Condition~\ref{cond_A}, and assuming $w$ is an extremal weight, \cite[Thm.~A]{Boucksom_Jonsson_Trusiani_2024} has proved the openness of uniform coercivity on $Y$.
+By \cite{DiNezza_Jubert_Lahdili_2024_b, Han_Liu_2024}, there exists a K\"ahler metric $\om_{\vep,\vph_\vep} := \om_\vep + \ddc \vph_\vep$ solving the weighted cscK equation on $Y$.
+Then the uniform coercivity of weighted Mabuchi functional yields a uniform control on the entropy $\H_\vep(\varphi_\vep)$.
+Under Condition \ref{cond_A} and the bound on the entropy we establish priori estimates for the weighted cscK equation extending the estimates of Chen and Cheng to the {\it degenerate weighted} setting.
+Consequently, one can then extract a subsequence $\vph_\vep$ converging in $\CC^\infty_\loc(Y \setminus E)$ to a bounded $\pi^\ast \om$-psh function $\vph_0$, which is smooth on $Y \setminus E \simeq X^\reg$ and solves the weighted cscK equation there.

-In the singular K\"ahler--Einstein setting, it is well-established that the coercivity of the Mabuchi functional is equivalent to the existence of a unique singular K\"ahler--Einstein metric (cf. \cite{Darvas_2017,Dinezza_Guedj_2018,BBEGZ_2019}).
-Theorem~\ref{bigthm:cscK} and Theorem~\ref{thm_weak_solution_cscK} in particular show that singular K\"ahler--Einstein metrics on a K\"ahler varieties with discrete automorphism group can be approximated by cscK metrics, provided Condition~\ref{cond_A} holds.
-This recovers a recent theorem by Sz\'ekelyhidi \cite[Thm.~3]{Szekelyhidi_2024}.
+In particular, within the context of Corollary~\ref{bigthm:cscK}, these estimates shows that singular K\"ahler--Einstein metrics on a K\"ahler varieties can be approximated by extremal metrics, provided Condition~\ref{cond_A} holds, and this generalizes a recent result by Sz\'ekelyhidi \cite[Thm.~3]{Szekelyhidi_2024} for non-discrete automorphism group.